Become a Therapy Team

 What to look for in a therapy animal:

-Calm - able to remain calm, allowing people to touch of hug them
+Calm - able to remain calm, allow people to touch and hug them

 Confident - able to handle any strange situation with ease